 The device monitors a resistor-divided feedback voltage to detect overvoltage and undervoltage events.
-When the FB voltage becomes lower than 80% of the V{INTREF} voltage, the UVP comparator detects and an internal UVP delay counter begins counting.
-After the 68- μ s UVP delay time, the device enters hiccup mode and re-starts with a sleep time of 14 ms. The UVP function enables after the soft start period is complete.
+When the FB voltage becomes lower than 80% of the $V{\rm INTREF}$ voltage, the UVP comparator detects and an internal UVP delay counter begins counting.
+After the 68-μs UVP delay time, the device enters Hiccup mode and restarts with a sleep time of 14 ms. The UVP function enables after the soft-start period is complete.

-When the FB voltage becomes higher than 116% of the V{INTREF} voltage, the OVP comparator detects and the circuit latches OFF the high-side MOSFET driver and turns on the low-side MOSFET until it reaches a negative current limit, I{NOCL} .
-Upon reaching the negative current limit, the low-side FET is turned off and the high-side FET is turned on again, for the on-time determined by V{IN} , V{OUT} , and f{SW} .
-The device operates in this cycle until the output voltage is pulled below the UVP threshold voltage for $68 \mu s$.
-After the $68 \mu s$ UVP delay time, both the high-side FET and the low-side FET are latched OFF.
-The fault is cleared with a reset of VIN or by re-toggling the EN pin.
+When the FB voltage becomes higher than 116% of the V{INTREF} voltage, the OVP comparator detects and the circuit latches OFF the high-side MOSFET driver and turns on the low-side MOSFET until reaching a negative current limit I{NOCL} .
+Upon reaching the negative current limit, the low-side FET is turned off, and the high-side FET is turned on again, for a proper on time (determined by $V{IN}/V_O/f{SW}$).
+The device operates in this cycle until the output voltage is pulled down under the UVP threshold voltage for 68 μ s.
+After the 68- μ s UVP delay time, the device enters hiccup mode and re-starts with a sleep time of 14 ms.

-During the 68-μs UVP delay time, if output voltage becomes higher than UV threshold, thus is not qualified for UV event, the timer will be reset to zero.
-When the output voltage triggers the UV threshold again, the timer of the 68 μs re-starts.
+During the 68-μs UVP delay time, if the output voltage becomes higher than the UV threshold, thus is not qualified for a UV event, the timer will be reset to zero.
+When the output voltage triggers the UV threshold again, the timer of the 68 μs restarts.